Bexhill Photographers (C-F)

 [ABOVE] A photographic view of Bexhill seafront in the mid 1890s showing the beach with its bathing machines and, in the distance, the newly built hotels which marked the start of the development of the old village of Bexhill into the modern seaside resort of Bexhill-on-Sea.

-William Morris Crouch reached the seaside town of Bexhill-on-Sea in East Sussex sometime before 1899.
-Kelly's Directory of Sussex, published in 1899, lists William Crouch, Photographer, at 7 Sea Road, Bexhill-on-Sea in the commercial listings.
-When he arrived in Bexhill-on-Sea, there were two well-established photographers in the town - Emil Vieler (born 1851, Iserlohn, Westphalia, Germany), who had a studio at 11 Upper Station Road, Bexhill-on-Sea, and James Ernest Stanborough (born 1862, London), who operated from a photographic studio in Devonshire Road, Bexhill-on-Sea.
-James E. Stanborough, who had studied Art and had previously worked as a photographer in Putney, had settled in Bexhill-on-Sea in 1892.
+When William Morris Crouch established his studio in Bexhill-on-Sea around 1898, there were two well-established photographers in the town - Emil Vieler (born 1851, Iserlohn, Westphalia, Germany), who had a studio at 11 Upper Station Road, Bexhill-on-Sea, and James Ernest Stanborough (born 1862, London), who operated from a photographic studio in Devonshire Road, Bexhill-on-Sea.
+James E. Stanborough, who had studied Art and had previously worked as a photographer in Putney, had settled in Bexhill-on-Sea around 1892.
 Emil Vieler, who described himself as a "Miniature & Portrait Painter", as well as an "Artist in Photography", had ran a studio in the West Yorkshire town of Huddersfield before moving down to the South Coast around 1893.

 THE SACKVILLE PHOTOGRAPHIC STUDIO